rothgar/netdata-wiki/General-Info---charts.d.md

 In this file, you can place statements like this:

 ```
-X=yes
-Y=no
+enable_all_charts="yes"
+X="yes"
+Y="no"
 ```

 where `X` and `Y` are the names of individual charts.d collector scripts.
 When set to `yes`, charts.d will evaluate the collector script (see below).
 When set to `no`, charts.d will ignore the collector script.

+The variable `enable_all_charts` sets the default enable/disable state for all charts.

 ## A charts.d collector